 On January 6, 2017, NuScale submitted the first SMR DC application for review by the NRC.
 On March 15, 2017, the NRC completed its acceptance review and docketed the application.
 The staff then issued the acceptance review letter to NuScale on March 23, 2017 and developed a full review schedule with public milestones that was transmitted to NuScale on May 22, 2017.
 On April 11, 2018, the staff completed Phase 1 of the review.
 The staff's review is currently in Phase 2 and Phase 3.
 To date the NRC has identified 29 significantly challenging issues requiring resolution and that have the potential to adversely affect the review schedule.
-Of these 29 issues, 14 are now considered resolved.
-As of November 30, 2018, the staff has issued 510 RAIs, which included 1,309 questions and the applicant has responded to 1,162 of these questions.
-Of the 510 RAIs issued, 245 RAIs (~48%) are now closed.
-As of November 30, 2018, NuScale has responded to approximately 75% of RAI questions within the 60 days agreed to in the staff's May 22, 2017, schedule letter for the design certification review.
+Of these 29 issues, 13 are now considered resolved.
+On January 17, 2019, the staff issued a letter to NuScale communicating the current status of the DC application review.
+The letter stated that overall.
+NuScale and the staff have made substantial progress in bringing issues to closure, and the staff anticipates meeting the Phase 2 public milestone date of May 16, 2019, for the majority of the review areas.
+However, because of delays in the resolution of several challenging issues, some parts of the review may not meet this public milestone.
+Notwithstanding the likelihood that the Phase 2 milestone may be partially missed, the staff assesses that the overall 42-month schedule can still be met, if there is timely resolution of the remaining issues.
+As of January 31, 2019, the staff has issued 513 RAIs, which included 1,308 questions and the applicant has responded to 1,186 of these questions.
+Of the 513 RAIs issued, 265 RAIs (~52%) are now closed.
+As of January 31, 2019, NuScale has responded to approximately 45% of RAI questions within the 60 days agreed to in the staff's May 22, 2017. schedule letter for the design certification review.